CruiseOutlook

 Top Things to Do

-- Visit the ancient Mayan ruins of Kohunlich and Dzibanche for a glimpse into the region's history.
+• Visit the ancient Mayan ruins of Kohunlich and Dzibanche

-- Relax on the beautiful beaches of Mahahual, known for their crystal-clear waters.
+• Relax on the beautiful beaches of Mahahual

 Typical Weather

-Costa Maya experiences a tropical climate, characterized by warm temperatures year-round.
-The best time to visit is between December and April when the weather is dry and pleasant, while the rainy season typically runs from May to October, with the potential for storms.
+Costa Maya enjoys a tropical climate, characterized by warm temperatures year-round.
+The best time to visit is from November to April when the weather is cooler and drier, while the summer months can be hot and humid, with a higher chance of rain.

 What to Pack

-- Sunscreen and a hat to protect against the strong sun
+• Sunscreen and a wide-brimmed hat for sun protection

 Heads Up